Is acupuncture helpful?

 Brief acupuncture background

-Acupuncture is the longest existing mostly continuously practiced form of medicine in all of history.
-It has been practice for approximately 3,000 years.
-Knowledge was passed on from generation to generation and eventually codified into a text called “The Yellow Emperor’s Classic of Internal Medicine”.
+Acupuncture is the longest-existing, mostly continuously practiced form of medicine in all of history.
+It has been practiced for approximately 3,000 years.
+Knowledge was passed from generation to generation and eventually codified into a text called The Yellow Emperor’s Classic of Internal Medicine.
 The text dates back to 100 BCE.
-Over time the practice of acupuncture was refined and the insertion points became more specific with measurements of point locations being referenced in relation to anatomy.
-Although more and more people in the West are being turned onto acupuncture, in China it is regarded as a standard practice of medicine that is administered in the hospitals along side Western Medicine.
-To give you an idea of how efficacious acupuncture can be for pain management, it is not uncommon for an acupuncturist in China to administer an acupuncture treatment pre and post surgery in lieu of analgesia.
+Over time, the practice of acupuncture was refined, and the insertion points became more specific, with measurements of point locations referenced in relation to anatomy.
+Although more and more people in the West are becoming interested in acupuncture, in China it is regarded as a standard practice of medicine that is administered in hospitals alongside Western medicine.
+To give you an idea of how efficacious acupuncture can be for pain management, it is not uncommon for an acupuncturist in China to administer acupuncture treatment pre- and post-surgery in combination with an analgesic—or even in lieu of it.

 Seen in clinic